uabrc/uabrc.github.io/docs/cheaha/open_ondemand/hpc_desktop.md

 # HPC Desktop

 The HPC Desktop is a general desktop interface for Cheaha.
 It can run all software installed on Cheaha including those with graphical interfaces which can't be run from a base terminal.
+It has the same functionality as a standard Centos 7 desktop including a web browser for accessing the internet.
+The HPC Desktop is a standard tool used for pipeline and analysis development when creating scripts to use in batch jobs.

 ## Visual Studio Code Remote Tunnel